The Ultimate Dog Conditioner Guide: Shine, Soften, Protect

 Why Pro-Grade Conditioners Are Best

 Professional dog conditioners are made with the right pH for sensitive skin.
-They hydrate, detangle, and bring out that healthy shine without weighing the coat down.
-Caroline reminded me that in the show world, there are no shortcuts.
-A proper conditioner doesn’t just make a dog look better.
-It keeps the coat and skin healthier in the long run.
+In addition to keeping the hair healthy-looking, they moisturize, detangle, and add shine without making it heavy.
+Caroline told me that there are no fast cuts in the world of shows.
+A good conditioner does more than make your dog look better.
+Long-term, it keeps the skin and hair healthy.

 Can I Give My Dog Human Conditioner?

 No, you should never use human conditioner on a dog because their skin pH is different.
-I learned this while standing ringside at the North Texas Canine Classic.
-As Caroline worked on Riley, she overheard a new handler mention using human conditioner on their dog.
-Caroline shook her head.
-“That’s a big mistake,” she warned.
-“It can cause flaky, irritated skin.”
-Later that day, I saw the proof.
-The dog’s coat looked dull and dry, missing the healthy shine that conditioner should bring out.
+This is what I learned while watching the North Texas Canine Classic.
+While Caroline was working on Riley, she heard a new owner say that they used human conditioner on their dog.
+That was all Caroline could do.
+She said, “That’s a big mistake.”
+“It may lead to dry, flaky skin.”
+That night, I saw the truth.
+The dog’s fur didn’t have the healthy shine that conditioner should have given it.
+It looked dull and dry.

 Human vs. Dog pH Balance